 Sponsors of the legislation named the bill after Robinson to honor him and all service members who put their lives on the line each day to protect our national security.

-In August 2022, President Joseph Biden signed the bill into law, making significant changes to the disability compensation program, including:
+In August 2022, President Joseph Biden signed the Honoring Our PACT Act of 2022 into law, making significant changes to the disability compensation program, including:

 - Increasing the amount of monthly compensation for certain veterans with disabilities